Alenka Zajić

 Interim Executive Director, Strategic Energy Institute

-A principal research scientist, Conwell is SEI’s director of planning and operations since 2020.
-In this role, she oversees strategic and annual planning within SEI and partners with campus researchers and units to create and execute strategic programs and events.
+A principal research scientist, Christine Conwell is the interim executive director of the Strategic Energy Institute (SEI) since September 2024 and has served as the director of planning and operations since 2020.
+She oversees strategic and annual planning within SEI and partners with campus researchers and units to create and execute strategic programs and events.
 Most recently, she led the development of a new five-year action plan and launched a signature initiative to build energy-focused research partnerships with historically Black colleges and universities and minority-serving institutions.

 Before her role at SEI, Conwell was managing director of the $40 million NSF-NASA Center for Chemical Evolution (CCE) in the School of Chemistry and Biochemistry, where she oversaw daily operations, fostered collaborations between 12 universities and other partners, and developed outreach and educational programs.
 Annually, she worked with more than 80 faculty, postdoctoral researchers, and students and advised on key opportunities to maximize the center's impact.
 She served as a key leader within CCE’s management team and, in 2020, she was awarded Georgia Tech’s prestigious Outstanding Achievement in the Research Enterprise Award for her leadership.